 STORRIE is a design-focused architecture and interiors practice based in Brooklyn, NY that recognizes the role of narrative in the crafting of spaces.

-By combining an artful approach with a relentless focus on materials and detail, STORRIE delivers both precision and expression.
+By combining an artful approach with a careful focus on materials and detail, STORRIE delivers both precision and expression.
 The studio adds value to each project through its use of cultural and historical touchpoints all while navigating the challenges of budget, time, and vision.

-Matthew Storrie, RA
+Matthew Storrie, AIA, NCARB

 Founder, Principal Architect